roboscienceorg/book/source/ROS/RoboticsFrameworks.rst

    :width: 15%

-The common API used by player was a major part of the next step on the road to ROS, the Stanford project known as “Switchyard.” :index:`Switchyard` was developed by Morgan Quigley in 2007 under the Stanford Artificial Intelligence Robot (STAIR) project.
+The common API used by player was a major part of the next step on the road to ROS, the Stanford project known as *Switchyard.* :index:`Switchyard` was developed by Morgan Quigley in 2007 under the Stanford Artificial Intelligence Robot (STAIR) project.
 Development of the system was shifted to a Stanford robotics start-up known as :index:`Willow Garage` in 2008.